maherou/old.maherou.github.io/files/CS373/ATLB-Discussion.md

 **Chapter 9**
 1. Random sampling can be used to probe a collection of possible outcome to get a sense of what is more likely.
 How have you in your own life used sampling techniques to gain insight into situations?
 How can such approaches be scientific?
-1. Simulated Annealing attempts to find solutions by considering many different possible answers in early iterations toward finding a solution and then slowing restricting reducing the search space in later iterations?
+1. Simulated Annealing attempts to find solutions by considering many different possible answers in early iterations toward finding a solution and then slowly restricting the search space in later iterations?
 Have you seen or used similar techniques in your own life?